-- In the Security section of the Settings tab for your organization, click the Get Service Provider button.
-This shows the metadata for your organization, which you can save as an XML file on your computer.
+- In the Security section on the Settings tab for your organization, click the Download service provider metadata button to download the metadata file for your organization.

-- Open the URL of the metadata and save as an XML file on your computer.
+- Open the URL of the metadata and save it as an .xml file on your computer.
 The URL is https://webadaptorhost.domain.com/webadaptorname/sharing/rest/portals/self/sp/metadata?token=<token>, for example, https://samltest.domain.com/arcgis/sharing/rest/portals/self/sp/metadata?token=G6943LMReKj_kqdAVrAiPbpRloAfE1fqp0eVAJ-IChQcV-kv3gW-gBAzWztBEdFY.
 You can generate a token using https://webadaptorhost.domain.com/webadaptorname/sharing/rest/generateToken.
-When entering the URL in the Generate Token page, specify the fully qualified domain name of the identity provider server in the Webapp URL field.
-Choosing any other option, such as IP Address or IP Address of this request's origin, is not supported and may generate an invalid token.
+When entering the URL on the Generate Token page, specify the fully qualified domain name of the identity provider server in the Webapp URL text box.
+No other option, such as IP Address or IP Address of this request's origin, is supported and may generate an invalid token.

 - Configure advanced settings as applicable:

 the SAML identity provider to groups created in your ArcGIS Enterprise portal.
-When this is selected, Portal for ArcGIS will parse the SAML assertion response to determine which groups a member belongs to.
+When this setting is enabled, ArcGIS Enterprise parses the SAML assertion response to identify the groups a member belongs to.
 You can then specify one or more SAML groups

-- Logout URL—Enter the identity provider URL to use to sign out the currently signed in user.
+- Logout URL—Enter the identity provider URL to use to sign out the currently signed-in user.
 If this property is specified in the identity provider's metadata file, it is automatically set.

-Designate an enterprise account as an administrator
+Designate an organization-specific account as an administrator

 Join the organization automatically

-- Open the portal website, click the option to sign in using a SAML identity provider, and provide the credentials of the enterprise account you want to use as an administrator.
+- Open the portal website, click the option to sign in using a SAML identity provider, and provide the credentials of the SAML account you want to use as an administrator.
 If this account belongs to someone else, have that user sign in to the portal so the account is registered with the portal.

 - Verify that the account has been added to the portal and click Sign Out.
 Clear your browser's cache and cookies.

-Manually add enterprise accounts to the portal
+Manually add organization-specific accounts to the portal